BradleyA/Linux-admin/github-repository-traffic/README.md

 ## Install, Setup, and Configure GitHub Repository Traffic

 To download your GitHub repositories traffic history, follow these steps.
 Use git to pull or clone these scripts into a directory.
-If you do not have git then enter; "sudo apt-get install git" if using Ubuntu.
+If you do not have Git installed then enter; "sudo apt-get install git" if using Debian/Ubuntu.
+Other Linux distribution install methods can be found here: https://git-scm.com/download/linux.
 On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.

 1) Change to the /tmp directory and download/clone the files to your system ([see Download Files](https://github.com/BradleyA/Linux-admin/blob/master/github-repository-traffic/README.md#download-files)).